OlegPlatonov/dgl-spt/README.md

 ### Naive baselines

-Here is the example of launcing naive baselines on the dataset:
+Here is the example of launching naive baselines on the dataset:

 ```
 python naive_forecast.py \